jup-ag/space-station/labs/2-perpetual-exchange/5-faq/2-returned-fund-for-unsuccessful-position.md

 description: Learn how to locate returned fund for unsuccessful attempt to increase position
 ---

-# Returned Funds for Unsuccessful Positions
+# Returned fund for unsuccessful position

 1. Go to the Transaction ID